mrc-ide/malariasimple/README.md

 ## Usage

-Performing a model simulation in malariasimple is a three-step process:
+Performing a model simulation in malariasimple is a two-step process:

 ``` r
 library(malariasimple)